 Good Paper Record Packing Practices

-Storing paper documents can require a few practical preparation activities.
+Storing paper documents requires a few practical preparation activities.
 Make sure that any potential storage environments are acid-free, as any sort of acidic residue will degrade paper quickly.

 This includes choosing protective storage components, like plastic sleeves and containers, which have been made without polyvinylchloride.